abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 3. Current / Monthly

 gets new features and quality fixes as soon as they are ready for production
-it can receive more than one build per month, as needed
+it receives two or more builds per month, as needed

 * Business stable channels: